Interpersonal psychotherapy: Post-Traumatic Stress Disorder

+Postpartum Depression

+Postpartum depression occurs after the delivery of an infant and mimics typical depressive symptoms, although some symptoms are different: ideas of infanticide, paranoia, and compulsive thoughts.
+Interpersonal therapy has been thought to be a good potential treatment for postpartum depression because it is short-term and focused on present life events and relationships.
+In one twelve week study using IPT, 100% of patients did not meet diagnostic criteria for postpartum depression by the end of the study.
+Results of a similar study also showed that 12 weekly sessions of interpersonal therapy ceased depressive episodes in postpartum mothers.
+A majority of other studies conducted found that the average amount of time it took for mothers to completely recover was 28.60 weeks.

 Adolescents

 Although originally developed as an individual therapy for adults, IPT has been modified for use with adolescents and older adults.

 IPT for children is based on the premise that depression occurs in the context of an individual's relationships regardless of its origins in biology or genetics.
 More specifically, depression affects people's relationships and these relationships further affect our mood.
 The IPT model identifies four general areas in which a person may be having relationship difficulties: